 Born Agatha Miller in Torquay, U.K, a fashionable seaside resort, she was the youngest of three children.
 Her childhood was a conventional and happy one, and she was educated at home.
 Read More→

-Emily Jane Brontë (July 30, 1818 – December 19, 1848), British author, was the sister of Charlotte and Anne Brontë.
+Emily Brontë (July 30, 1818 – December 19, 1848), the British author known for Wuthering Heights, was the sister of Charlotte and Anne Brontë.
 She has also been recognized as a brilliant poet.

-The fifth child born to Maria Branwell Brontë and Reverend Patrick Brontë, Emily was, like her sisters, born in the West Yorkshire village of Thornton in England.
+The fifth child born to Maria Branwell Brontë and Reverend Patrick Brontë, Emily Jane was, like her sisters, born in the West Yorkshire village of Thornton in England.
 They moved to the quiet Haworth setting where they grew up, along with their brother Branwell.
 Their mother died while the children were still young.

 Though she only lived to age thirty, Emily produced one of the most iconic novels of passion and tragedy in the English language.
 Wuthering Heights remains an enduring classic.
 A rather dark study of desire and obsession, it also touches upon economic, social, and psychological issues and is often cited as the ideal “romantic novel.”